 Prospective Students

-I am building an interdisciplinary research group focused on groundwater resilience, managed aquifer recharge (MAR), and data-informed water governance.
-Our group works at the intersection of hydrogeology, environmental modeling, machine learning, and socio-economic analysis to support sustainable and equitable groundwater use.
+I am building an interdisciplinary research group focused on groundwater resilience, unconventional state-variables, and data-informed water management decision making, particularly in drought-prone, arid regions.
+Our group works at the intersection of hydrogeology, environmental modeling, machine learning, and socio-economic analysis to support groundwater use.
 If you are interested in joining as a graduate student or postdoctoral researcher, please see the sections below.
-I especially welcome applicants from diverse scientific backgrounds and with interdisciplinary interests.
+I especially welcome applicants with broad scientific backgrounds and with interdisciplinary interests.

 Prospective Ph.D.
 Students

-I am recruiting one or two Ph.D. students to begin in Spring 2026 or Fall 2026, depending on mutual availability, research interest and goals.
+I am recruiting one or two Ph.D. students to begin preferably in Fall 2026, depending on mutual availability, research interest and goals.
 Strong applicants should have a degree (B.S. or M.S.) in Civil or Environmental Engineering, Hydrology, Geology, Earth Sciences, or a related field, and a demonstrated interest in groundwater science and modeling.

 Relevant research areas include: